jlanders2/GameOfLife/README.md

 # GameOfLife
+## NO LONGER MAINTAINED
 The program I have created is a clone I made from the ground up of the popular
 Conway's Game of Life game.
+I made this during my time in university and no longer maintain this project

 ***Please Note The Following:***
 * This is just a little side project to work on my optimization skills and mess